Get

 two different cats standing side by side outdoors in the garden

 According to the American Veterinary Medical Association (AVMA), about 37 million households have cats.
-That comes out to 1.78 animals per home.
-With those numbers in mind, it’s a safe assumption that many cat owners were faced with the challenge of introducing two cats to one another, and some pet parents have more success than others.
+And of those 37 million, each has an average of 1.78 animals per home.1 With those numbers in mind, it’s a safe assumption that many cat owners face the challenge of introducing two cats to one another, and some pet parents have more success than others.

 The 3 Factors Affecting How Cats Interact With One Another